phpscott/open-source/FilmhubIngestor/README.md

 > UPDATE: A new "build" action is available to create the directories required in the data folder.
 This requires the data folder to exist and be writable: `chmod -f 0777 data`

 - These directories should be placed in a directory called `data/default`.
+(Replace default with your desired directory).
 - The default folder will correlate directly to the default.json config file and should be named the same.
 - If your config file is "myconfig" you should name the data/default folder to data/myconfig.
-- Then create the following directories in that data/myconfig folder:
+- Then create the following directories in that data/myconfig folder (or run the `-a build` action):
     - **DIRLIST**
         - "dirlist/", keep untouched
     - **YMLJSON**